dpa99c/cordova-diagnostic-plugin-example/README.md

 The MIT License

-Copyright (c) 2015 Working Edge Ltd.
+Copyright (c) 2015 Dave Alden / Working Edge Ltd.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal